mrai64/yapcp/resources/docs/1.0/overview.md

 ## First Visit?
 What is yaPCP?

-Well, you are landed on the user docs of "yaPCP".
+Well, you are landed on "The User Docs of yaPCP".
-yapcp means "Yeah, another Photo Contes Platform" or, as i the first author prefer "yet, an Amazing Photo Contest Platform".
+What mean yapcp?
+Mean "Yeah, another Photo Contes Platform" or, as i -the first author- prefer "yet, an *Amazing* Photo Contest Platform".

-What you do in a photo contest platform:
+What you can do in PCP, a photo contest platform?

-- see the contest list and participate
+- see the contest list and easy participate to one or more
 - see the contest list and add your planned photo contest,

-and others like participate as Juror, or as collaborator for local transalations or develop.
+and others like participate as Juror, or as collaborator for local translations or develop.

+Our trademark reflect a podium with 1st 2nd 3th place.
+Because contest have winners.

+Now follow the [📚 Index](./index.md) link.

 ---